lbox-kr/lbox-open/README.md

 ### `summarization`

-- Task: summarize casses from the supreme court of Korea.
+- Task: summarize cases from the supreme court of Korea.
 - The dataset is obtained from [LAW OPEN DATA](https://www.law.go.kr/LSO/main.do).
 - The dataset consists of 20k `(precendent, summary)` pairs.
 - 16,000 training, 2,000 validation, and 2,000 test examples